Passport (Week 5)

 Which of you fathers, if your son asks for a fish, will give him a snake instead?
 Or if he asks for an egg, will give him a scorpion?
 If you then, though you are evil, know how to give good gifts to your children, how much more will your Father in heaven give the Holy Spirit to those who ask him!

 Guess what?
 The verb "ask" once again is in the present continual tense.
 So it could be translated, "how much more will you Father in heaven give the Holy Spirit to those who keep asking him!"
 If the Father already knows what we need, why does He wait for us to ask Him?
 Are you asking the Father for the continual filling of the Spirit?
+As you ask, keep this amazing promise in mind.

 1 John 5:14